 A homemade balsamic sauce and cranberries cook with chicken in this flavorful & festive recipe.
 Make this in your slow cooker or electric pressure cooker (Instant Pot).

-This reminds me of the holidays.
-Yes, I know it’s probably the cranberries and the spring of rosemary.
-Back to the sauce – it’s really easy, you don’t need much, and it has tons of flavor.
-The dish might not be much to look at after it’s done cooking and the sauce cooks down but boy does it smell good.
+This is another recipe that’s all about the sauce.
+It’s really easy, you don’t need much, and it has tons of flavor.
+The dish might not be much to look at after it’s done cooking and the sauce cooks down but boy does it smell & taste good.

 - 1 tsp extra-virgin olive oil

 - 2 tbsp Dijon mustard

 - In a small bowl, mix together sauce ingredients.
 Pour sauce on top of chicken.
 Top with fresh cranberries.

 IF you’re using skin-on chicken: Turn the pressure cooker to saute.
 Once hot, add oil and the chicken.
 Sear 2-3 minutes on each side until browned.
 If you’re using boneless, skinless chicken skip this step.

 - In a small bowl, mix together sauce ingredients.
 Pour sauce on top of the chicken.
 Top with fresh cranberries.

 - Close lid and seal valve.
 Set high pressure and cook 12 minutes.
 Quick release remaining pressure.